Our mission at the Exploring Psychedelics Conference is to

 utilized historically and in the modern world.

-At the Exploring Psychedelics Conference at SOU, we aim to bring all these, and many other, issues to light, where they can be discussed in an atmosphere of academic honesty, intellectual freedom, and scientific rigor.
+At the Exploring Psychedelics Conference, we aim to bring all these, and many other, issues to light, where they can be discussed in an atmosphere of academic honesty, intellectual freedom, and scientific rigor.

 This is a free and open event, welcoming students, academics, spiritual and religious practitioners, community members, scientists, policy makers, public figures, artists, musicians, writers, and event organizers.